nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 * Those same objects need to move according to their AI or physics.
 * If online play is happening, the two or more versions of the game must negotiate bandwidth, latency, and discrepancies.

-There is a TON that goes in to a game loop.
+All of the "making" in the phrase "making a game" goes into game loop.
 This is part of the thing that makes video games feel like games AND makes the idea of creating games hard.
+Arguably, graphics, narrative, and everything related to that comes second but that is a long discussion that can be read about in this aside.

 In PICO-8, the game loop boils down to 3 key items: initialization, drawing, and updating.

+PICO-8 runs normally at 30 frames per second.
+That means that 30 times per second, the game state is getting updated.
+But what does that mean?
+Let's take a little bit of a tour.

 ## The _INIT() Function
+This function fires when the game begins

 ## The _DRAW() Function